cboettig/ews-review/manuscript.md

 procedure, the cases discussed here demonstrate that these errors will also arise when the underlying dynamics do not correspond to our assumptions.
-These situations fall in the uncharted area beyond the center of Figure 1, where research has just begun to illuminate their existence.
+These situations fall in the uncharted area beyond the center of Figure 1, where research has just begun to illuminate their existence and properties.
 A better theoretical and empirical understanding of these cases will allow us to construct novel warning signals, that may be opposite the patterns observed in the familiar saddle-node bifurcations.
 Before early warning signals can be applied in novel systems, additional information is needed in order to determine the best signal to use.

 One area that requires further exploration is the effect of different forms of stochasticity on the existence of EWS and signal detectability.
 Many processes